nightmaredimple/libmot/README.md

-#  Framework of Multi Object Tracking
+#  A Library of Multi-Object Tracking in Python and Pytorch

 ## Installation